Don Bolles: Aftermath

 Despite Bolles making statements implicating the Mafia following the bombing, The San Francisco Examiner reported on October 20 that Maricopa County District Attorney Donald Harris "said a conspiracy by 'the country club set' was more likely than Mafia involvement ...
 The mob doesn't kill cops and reporters.
 This is not a Mafia case."
 Bolles identified Adamson by photograph while hospitalized, and Adamson's former lawyer Mickey Clifton informed the police of his involvement in the bombing.
 According to trial testimony, Adamson purchased the electronics for two bombs while visiting San Diego, California, some of which was later found in his apartment.
 Adamson also allegedly visited The Arizona Republic employees' parking area on the day of the bombing and asked a guard which car belonged to Bolles.

-The incident sparked an investigation by Investigative Reporters and Editors (IRE), resulting in a book titled The Arizona Project, with Robert W. Greene assuming the head and drawing nearly forty reporters and editors from twenty-three newspapers from across the country.

 Adamson pleaded guilty in 1977 to second-degree murder for building and planting the bomb that killed Bolles.
 Adamson accused Phoenix contractor Max Dunlap, an associate of rancher and liquor wholesaler Kemper Marley, of ordering the hit and Chandler plumber James Robison of triggering the bomb.
 Phoenix police said they could find no evidence linking Marley with the crime.
 Adamson testified against Dunlap and Robison, who were convicted of first-degree murder later in 1977 but whose convictions were overturned the following year.

 When Adamson refused to testify again, he was convicted of first-degree murder in 1980 and sentenced to death, which was overturned by the Arizona Supreme Court.
 Robison was re-tried and acquitted in 1993, but pleaded guilty to a charge of soliciting an act of criminal violence against Adamson.
 Robison died in 2013.
 In 1990, Dunlap was re-charged when Adamson agreed to testify again, and was found guilty of first-degree murder.
 Dunlap died in an Arizona prison on July 21, 2009.

 Adamson was given a reduced sentence because of his cooperation and was released from prison in 1996.
-He remained in the federal witness protection program (in which he had been placed in 1990 while he was still in prison) and died in an undisclosed location on May 22, 2002 at the age of 58.
+He remained in the federal witness protection program, in which he had been placed in 1990 while he was still in prison, and died in an undisclosed location on May 22, 2002, at the age of 58.